 Volunteer Training

-Thank you for volunteering for the Fall Better Books Sale!
+Thank you for volunteering for the Booksale!

 It takes the efforts of you and over 1,000 other volunteers to help us hold one of the largest Booksales in the nation!
 Thank you for making it possible for the Friends to fulfill our mission of supporting the Metropolitan Library System.
 We want your volunteer experience to be a positive one, so we’ve included some helpful information below as well as some training information for you.